tez-capital/docs.tez.capital_content/en/tezbox/tutorials/configuration.md

 sudo docker run -it -v <path-to-your-configuration-overrides>:/tezbox/overrides ... ghcr.io/tez-capital/tezbox:tezos-v20.3 parisbox
 ```

-> Do not edit or mount configuration files in the `/tezbox/context` directory.
+> **⚠️ WARNING:** Do not edit or mount configuration files in the `/tezbox/context` directory.
 They are generated automatically and should not be modified manually.

 ### Accounts